-Notes:

-a.
-There is a large overlap of the Laptop task with the Destop environment task.
+Task Installed size (MB) Download size (MB) Space needed to install (MB) Notes: a.
+There is some overlap of the Laptop task with the Desktop environment task.
 If you install both, the Laptop task will only require a few MB additional disk space.